Trust Dental Care Tijuana

 Types of Mouth Ulcers

-2. Minor ulcers: This type can range from about 2 mm up to 8 mm across.
+• Minor ulcers: This type can range from about 2 mm to 8 mm across.
 These ulcers can take up to 2 weeks to recover and will only cause little or no pain.

-3. Major ulcers: These types of sores are bigger than minor ulcers.
-They are most of the time in an irregular shape, maybe raised, and penetrate deeper into the tissue than small ulcers.
-Major ulcers will take longer to recover from and usually leave scar tissue when they clear.
+Major ulcers: These types of sores are bigger than minor ulcers.
+They are usually irregular, maybe raised, and penetrate deeper into the tissue than small ulcers.
+Major ulcers take longer to recover from and typically leave scar tissue when clear.

 Treatment for Mouth Ulcers